golioth/docs/docs/hardware/3-esp32/2-quickstart/1-overview.md

 :::note

 Golioth's Zephyr SDK will work with other ESP32 devkits and many other devices but require additional setup.
-We've picked a "reference" board to have a consistent getting started experience.
+We've picked a "reference" board to provide a consistent getting started experience.

 :::